-Let’s face it, we live in a love-saturated culture.
-Everywhere you turn you see television shows, movies, magazines, books, and other products all designed to get us to buy/watch/read by appealing to our desire to tap into love.
+Let’s face it.
+We live in a love-saturated culture.
+Everywhere you turn, you see television shows, movies, magazines, books, and other products designed to get us to buy/watch/read by appealing to our desire to tap into love.
 It’s especially bad in our music.
 While I don’t have the exact number, the great majority of songs on the radio have to do with some aspect of love.
 Can you identify these famous love songs from their lyrics?

-– Bittersweet memories that is all I’m taking with me.
-So good-bye, please don’t cry.
-We both know I’m not what you, you need….
+– Bittersweet memories that are all I’m taking with me.
+So goodbye, please don’t cry.
+We both know I’m not what you, you need…

-– There’s a calm surrender to the rush of day when the heat of the rolling world can be turned away, an enchanted moment and it sees me through.
+How about:- There’s a calm surrender to the rush of day when the heat of the rolling world can be turned away, an enchanted moment, and it sees me through.
 It’s enough for this restless warrior just to be with you…

 One last one—and a personal favorite of mine!

 Most of the “love” in this world comes down to “what you do for me”—it’s about how you make me feel.
-Because of this erroneous view, the emotional connections we have make it too easy to move on.
-When I don’t feel love for you I’m gonna walk away.
+Because of this erroneous view, our emotional connections make it too easy to move on.
+When I don’t feel love for you, I’m going to walk away.

 But real love doesn’t move on in difficult moments—it holds on and fights for the “other.”

-If the world’s perspective is wrong, let’s take a look at the Bible’s perspective.
+If the world’s perspective is wrong, let’s look at the Bible’s perspective.
 One of the most famous chapters in the Bible is 1 Corinthians 13.
 It’s often called “The Love Chapter.”
-In this section Paul goes on…and on…and on…and, well, you get it—all about LOVE.
+In this section, Paul goes on…and on…and, well, you get it—all about LOVE.

 – Love is patient—it performs the positive act of waiting